A non-local Poisson bracket for Coxeter--Toda lattices: Abstract

 \section{Abstract}

-{The main observation of this note is the introduction of an explicit non-local Poisson bracket defined on the phase space $G^{u,v}/H$ of a Coxeter-Toda lattice, where $G^{u,v}$ is Coxeter double Bruhat cell of $\GL_n$ and $H$ is the subgroup of diagonal matrices.
-This non-local Poisson bracket is presented in an appropriate set of coordinates of $G^{u,v}/H$ derived from the so-called {\it factorization parameters}.
-On the other hand, M. Gekhtman, M. Shapiro and A. Vainshtein have proved that the standard Poisson-Lie bracket on $\GL_n$ induces a quadratic Poisson bracket on $G^{u,v}/H$ written in the appropriate set of coordinates, as mentioned above.
-Both of these Poisson brackets on $G^{u,v}/H$, the new non-local and the quadratic one, become to be compatible.
-Thus we can restate the bi-Hamiltonian structure of Coxeter-Toda lattices. }
+{We present a non-local Poisson bracket defined on the phase space $G^{u,v}/H$ of a Coxeter--Toda lattice, where $G^{u,v}$ is a Coxeter double Bruhat cell of $\GL_n$ and $H$ is the subgroup of diagonal matrices.
+This non-local Poisson bracket is given in an appropriate set of coordinates of $G^{u,v}/H$ derived from the so-called {\it factorization parameters}.
+We prove that the generalized B\"acklund--Darboux transformations $\sigma_{u,v}^{u',v'}: G^{u,v}/H\to G^{u',v'}/H$ are Poisson maps.
+We exploit that fact to show that the non-local Poisson bracket corresponds to the Atiyah--Hitchin bracket under the Moser map. } \keywords{Coxeter--Toda lattice; compatible Poisson brackets; Atiyah--Hitchin bracket; Moser map; generalized B\"acklaund--Darboux transformations}